 Heart attack symptoms could include any of the following:

 If you experience any of these symptoms, visit Medcare for diagnostics and to identify possible heart attack causes:

-At Medcare, you can get the appropriate heart attack treatment for your condition.
+At Medcare, our cardiologist in Dubai and Sharjah can get you the appropriate heart attack treatment for your condition.
 It is imperative to restore the blood flow to the heart immediately after a heart attack.

-Treatment depends on the severity of the damage to the heart muscle and the age of the patient.
-The primary treatment is through medications followed by coronary angiography or angioplasty.
+Heart Attack treatment depends on the severity of the damage to the heart muscle and the age of the patient.
+The primary heart attack treatment is through medications followed by coronary angiography or angioplasty.
 At times, CABG surgery would be required.

 Coronary angioplasty and stenting: by inserting a long, thin tube through an artery in your groin or wrist, doctors are able to locate the blockages in your arteries.
 After this either a balloon is used to open the blocked artery or a metal stent is inserted to keep the artery wall open.

 Coronary artery bypass surgery: as the term suggests, doctors sew veins or arteries in place, past a blocked artery, thereby permitting the blood flow to the heart to bypass the affected artery.

 A: Even if you have a family history of heart disease, you can reduce your chances of getting a heart attack by following heart-healthy habits.
 The most important aspects you should bear in mind are:

 A: A heart attack may come with symptoms that are sudden and intense, or with mild pain and discomfort.
 Don’t take a chance, if you experience any of the following, call for emergency help: